Korg Triton: Studio

-The Triton Studio, released in 2002, included the features of the "Classic" with double polyphony (although oddly split, with half polyphony dedicated to original 32MB ROM samples and sample RAM, and half to all EXB-PCM expansion sample boards including the built-in piano expansion), plus the addition of S/PDIF input and output, as well as the EXB-PCM08 piano expansion board, and some operating system enhancements.
+The Triton Studio, released in 2002, included the features of the "Classic" with about double polyphony (although split, with 60 polyphony dedicated to original 32MB ROM samples and all installed user-sample RAM, and an additional 60 polyphony for any installed EXB-PCM expansion sample ROM boards, including the built-in piano expansion), plus the addition of S/PDIF input and output, as well as the EXB-PCM08 piano expansion board, and some operating system enhancements.
 Sample RAM could be expanded to a maximum 96MB and a SCSI interface was included as standard.
 The instrument also had space for seven EXB-PCM sample expansion boards and could be fitted with an optional hard drive, internal CD-RW drive, EXB-DI expansion board with an ADAT interface or EXB-mLAN expansion board with mLAN interface.